Video Captions & Audio Transcripts

 Captions on YouTube or Vimeo videos that you do not own cannot be directly edited.
 However, you can add captions to those videos using Amara.org.
 The free subscription should suit your needs.

-If your videos are stored in your Google Drive, and you want to keep using the videos located in Google Drive, rather than uploading the videos to YuJa or to your Georgia Southern YouTube account, then the following steps outline how to add captions to videos in your Google Drive.
+If your videos are stored in your Google Drive, and you want to keep using the videos located in Google Drive, rather than using the links to videos in your YuJa or to your Georgia Southern YouTube account, then the following steps outline how to add captions to videos in your Google Drive.

-1. Upload the videos to YuJa or YouTube (can be private).
+1. Upload the videos to YuJa or YouTube (can be set to private).

 2. Apply and edit the captions.